web-empire/ai-image-block/readme.txt

 3. Now you can use the "AI Image Block" in your posts or pages.

 == Changelog ==
+= 0.0.2 =
+* Improvised codebase as per the WordPress standards.

 = 0.0.1 =
 * Initial release